 Public

 Representatives of companies that tried to get started in the EE Industry and could not thrive- why?
 How can we help?
 Include trade allies etc.

+Customers

+College and Vocational Students

 Wrap-Up and Next Steps

 Katie noted that we will need to move the Membership Composition portion of this meeting to the 2nd meeting.
 She expressed her appreciation for the introductions Members provided at the beginning of the meeting, and noted she had not anticipated Members would provide such personal and in-depth introductions.
 The time spent getting to know fellow Working Group Members was time well spent.